 (d) aid in the improvement of society in all ways consistent with these objects.

 MEMBERSHIPS

-Saint Mary's University is a member of, among others, the following organizations: Association of Universities and Colleges of Canada, Association of Atlantic Universities, Association of Commonwealth Universities, and the International Association of Universities.
+Saint Mary's University is a member of a number of organizations including Association of Universities and Colleges of Canada, Association of Atlantic Universities, Association of Commonwealth Universities, and the International Association of Universities.

 AFFILIATIONS